WHAT IS A PORCELAIN LAMINATE VENEER?

 Porcelain veneers can allow for dramatic improvements for patients who have worn their teeth by bruxism (grinding of ones teeth through habit patterns) or fractured teeth.

-With a smile makeover with Porcelain Laminate Veneers you can choose the type of smile you want.
+With a smile makeover with Porcelain Laminate Veneers you can choose the type of smile you want to have like below:.

 WHAT VENEERS CAN'T DO